skip to main content

 What are social-emotional resources?

-Emotional resources are those assets and skills within ourselves that we can rely on to take care of ourselves.
-Social resources are those support systems, other people, institutions and professionals that we may rely on to help us in times of need.
-Sometimes a specific event happens or a situation is going on in life and you just need more information to address it.
+Sometimes a specific event happens or a situation is going on in life and a person just needs need more information to address it.
 These are resources from outside of SDUHSD that can help to guide your response or help you to find further support.

 Specific Resource Areas